centralnicgroup-opensource/rtldev-middleware-whmcs-ispapi-backorder/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![PRs welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/hexonet/whmcs-ispapi-backorder/blob/master/CONTRIBUTING.md)

 This Repository covers the WHMCS Backorder Module of HEXONET.

-It provides the following features in WHMCS:
+> NOTE: We temporarily archived this Module as of a necessary Revamp that is pending in our Backlog.
+Have an eye on the github issues reported that are the basic reasons for this step as well.
+This module will be re-alived in future and merged into the CentralNic Software Bundle for WHMCS.

 ## Resources ##